Easton on the Hill

-Easton on the Hill is a village and civil parish at the extreme north eastern tip of North Northamptonshire, England.
-The village had a population at the 2011 census was 1,015.
+Easton on the Hill is a village and civil parish at the extreme north eastern tip of North Northamptonshire, in the ceremonial county of Northamptonshire, England.
+The parish had a population at the 2011 census was 1,015.
 The village, sited on the A43 road, is compact in form, with the older part of the village located north of the High Street.
 The parish extends from the River Welland in the north to the western end of RAF Wittering.
 The village is also on the shortest boundary in England with it being in the northernmost part of Northamptonshire between Stamford and Collyweston.

 The villages name means 'east farm/settlement' on the hill.

 All Saints Church dates from the twelfth century and has been enlarged and altered over the centuries.
 The church is a Grade I listed building.